-- 3.293 The modelling tools indicate that even allowing for a 0.5% annual growth in participation in athletics and new housing, there will be insufficient growth in demand to justify major community investment into a synthetic athletics track.
-However this assumes that the existing track provision in Corby, Peterborough, Grantham and Leicester continues into the longer term.
-If any of these tracks were to close, then the need for athletics in Rutland would need to be reviewed. - 3.294 Give the distance of the other tracks, there is potentially justification for support to other athletics provision, in particular the development of a Compact Athletics Facility in association with Rutland Athletics Club.
-There may also be a need to support the use of sports halls for indoor athletics training. - 3.295 There is also an opportunity to further support the existing non-track based athletics taking place in the county, both for training and competition.
+- 3.266 If either the national or regional rates of provision were to be applied to the population of Rutland at 2036 and with the application of an increase in rate of provision of 0.5% pa, there would still be too little demand to justify an athletics track.
+However this assumes that the existing track provision in Corby, Peterborough, Grantham and Leicester continue into the longer term.
+If any of these tracks were to close, then the need for athletics in Rutland would need to be reviewed. - 3.267 Given the distance of the other tracks, there is potentially justification for support to other athletics provision, in particular the development of a Compact Athletics

+Facility in association with Rutland Athletics Club.
+There may also be a need to support the use of sports halls for indoor athletics training.

+3.268 There is also an opportunity to further support the existing non-track based athletics taking place in the county, both for training and competition.